An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

 \subsection{Vertex-Level Tests}

-Among the smallest scales for a test of interest is testing whether two vertices share certain properties such as community memberships.
-In \citet{fan_simple_2022}, the authors consider the hypothesis test that two vertices from a general degree-corrected mixed-membership model have the same membership parameters, that is, the null hypothesis that for fixed nodes $i$ and $j$,
+One problem of interest is testing whether two vertices share certain properties such as latent community memberships.
+In this vein, \citet{fan_simple_2022} considers the problem of testing whether two vertices from a general degree-corrected mixed-membership model have the same membership parameters, where the null hypothesis for nodes $i, j$ is